Editor’s note: This story was previously published in May 2019. It has since been updated and republished.

 Arotech Corporation (ARTX)

 Arotech Corporation (NASDAQ:ARTX) functions as a defense and security services company.
-Despite its market cap of only $84 million, it operates in multiple countries and competes with the likes of General Electric Company (NYSE:GE) and Honeywell International Inc. (NYSE:HON) through its Power Systems division.
+Despite its market cap of just under $50 million, it operates in multiple countries and competes with the likes of General Electric (NYSE:GE) and Honeywell International (NYSE:HON) through its Power Systems division.

-Tulsa-based Mid-Con Energy Partners LP (NASDAQ:MCEP) is an upstream oil and natural gas producer.
+Oklahoma City-based Chesapeake Energy (NYSE:CHK) is an upstream oil and natural gas producer.
 As an exploration and production company, times are great when oil prices are high.
 However, in an environment of low prices, revenue generation becomes a struggle.
+Chesapeake is the country’s second-largest natural gas producer.
+Consequently, rock-bottom natural gas prices have weighed on CHK stock.

-MCEP stock traded as high as $27 per share in 2013.
+CHK stock traded as high as $31 per share in 2013.
 The oil price slump of 2014-2016 hit its interests hard.
-By 2016, MCEP had become a penny stock, trading as low as 73 cents per share at one point.
-The stock has struggled to gain traction since then, briefly reaching $1.75, and now trades closer to 40 cents.
+By 2016, CHK had become a penny stock.
+Although it returned to profitability soon after, it acquired Wildhorse Resources to increase its exposure to oil.

 Las Vegas-based mCig Inc (OTCMKTS:MCIG) is a marijuana industry holding company.
 Once limited to vaporizers, it has transformed itself into a full-scale marijuana cultivation construction company.
 While they had operated only in Nevada, the company landed contracts in California and New York last year.